Ongoing

 Related documentation

-In an interview with AlJazeera , Abbas Araghchi, the foreign minister of Iran, admitted that shutting down access to the Internet came following what he called terrorist attacks from 8 January.
-However, in the same interview he mentioned that the terrorist were arrested and the country now is calm and in peace, but the Internet is still cut as of 13 January.
+In an interview with AlJazeera, Abbas Araghchi, the foreign minister of Iran, admitted that shutting down access to the Internet came following what he called terrorist attacks on 8 January.
+However, in the same interview, he mentioned that the terrorists were arrested and the country is now calm and at peace, but the Internet is still cut as of 13 January.

 Other supporting information